Bicycle ticket for accompanied bikes.

 For bicycles which you take onto the train yourself, you need to buy a bicycle ticket.
 A bicycle ticket is valid for SBB services, private railways, PostBus and other transport companies.

-- 1-day bike passes can be purchased online in the SBB Ticket Shop, via your mobile phone, at the counter or from ticket machines.
+- 1-day bike passes can be purchased at SBB.ch, via your mobile phone, at the counter or from ticket machines.

-- Short-distance trip tickets are available online in the SBB Ticket Shop, via your mobile phone, at the counter or from ticket machines.
+- Short-distance trip tickets are available at SBB.ch, via your mobile phone, at the counter or from ticket machines.

 Reductions and special offers.